dusty-nv/ros_deep_learning/README.md

 ## Installation

-The easiest way to get up and running is by cloning [jetson-inference](https://github.com/dusty-nv/jetson-inference) (which ros_deep_learning is a submodule of) and running the container, which automatically mounts the model directories and devices:
+The easiest way to get up and running is by cloning [jetson-inference](https://github.com/dusty-nv/jetson-inference) (which ros_deep_learning is a submodule of) and running the pre-built container, which automatically mounts the model directories and devices:

 ``` bash
 git clone --recursive --depth=1 https://github.com/dusty-nv/jetson-inference